agosztolai/RVGP/README.md

 You will find RVGP useful if you want to
 1. Learn and interpolate vector fields from sparse samples
-2. Infer the vector field in out-of-sample regions in order to recover the singularities
+2. Infer the vector field in out-of-sample regions to recover the singularities
-3. Globally smoothen noisy vector fields in order to better preserve singularities.
+3. Globally smoothen noisy vector fields to better preserve singularities.

 The package is based on [GPFlow 2.0](https://gpflow.github.io/GPflow/2.9.0/index.html).